 Name of Alternative Why Alternative was Excluded Use of multiple fueling piers DLA considered the possibility of fueling tanker ships at JBPHH simultaneously at more than one pier to reduce the time to defuel the RHBFSF.
 However, because there is only one pipeline from the UGPH, splitting the fuel flow between two locations would cut the rate of flow in half, ultimately not saving appreciable time.
 Screening criteria number one in Section 2.2 requires defueling from RHBFSF to be completed in a safe manner.
 The number of appropriately-trained staff for fueling operations on the pier is limited.
 Transferring fuel to a single vessel may take up to three days, requiring more than one shift.
 With these intense periods of activity, it is important to allow rest for employees between shifts so they can remain focused and vigilant.
 Expanding fuel transfer to more than one pier or more than one vessel of at time was considered by JTF-RH as potentially unsafe based on worker availability and therefore does not meet screening criteria number one.
-Movement of fuel to West Oahu using commercial pipeline DLA considered the use of commercial petroleum pipelines to move fuel from RHBFSF to West Oahu (Campbell Industrial Park).
+Movement of fuel to Campbell Industrial Park, West Oahu using commercial pipeline DLA considered the use of commercial petroleum pipelines to move fuel from RHBFSF to Campbell Industrial Park in West Oahu.
 The pipelines run from the Kapolei area in western Oahu to the Daniel K. Inouye International Airport (HNL) via Sand Island/Port of Honolulu area, and can be accessed via an existing connection with JBPHH.
-Transfer of fuel using these pipeline would require approximately fifteen days of uninterrupted use to drain one RHBFSF tank, or approximately 72 days to move all the fuel from RHBFSF.
+Transfer of fuel using these pipelines would require approximately fifteen days of uninterrupted use to drain one RHBFSF tank, or approximately 72 days to move all the fuel from RHBFSF.
 These commercial pipelines are critical to commercial operations, including the HNL airport.
 Limited storage capacities and significant usage at HNL airport require a continuous supply.
-The extended use of the commercial pipeline by DoD to move fuel from RHBFSF to West Oahu contracted storage is not feasible because it would unduly burden the Oahu commercial fuel supply chain and therefore does not meet screening criteria number three described in Section 2.2.
+The extended use of the commercial pipeline by DoD to move fuel from RHBFSF to Campbell Industrial Park contracted storage is not feasible because it would unduly burden the Oahu commercial fuel supply chain and therefore does not meet screening criteria number three described in Section 2.2.
 Transport of fuel on aircraft The highest capacity Air Force KC model military tanker aircraft has a maximum payload of 356,000 pounds (or 52,740 gallons) of aviation fuel.
 Relocating all the fuels from RHBFSF using this as a primary method would require at least 1,970 individual aircraft fueling events, which may increase the potential for spills during transfers.
 Overall, this alternative would not be expeditious and would not meet screening criteria number one described in Section 2.2.
+Storage in Commercial Tankers offshore of Oahu Storing the fuel in commercial tankers offshore Oahu for an extended period of time while the fuel is waiting to be consumed was determined not to be economical and a responsible use of taxpayer's resources, and therefore does not meet screening criteria number 7 described in Section 2.2.
+It is more cost effective to relocate the fuel within the DoD supply chain once it is loaded onto the tankers.
+Relocating the fuel within the DoD fuel supply chain would also reduce other DoD costs associated with the purchase and transport of routine or planned fuel deliveries to the potential receiving locations.
+For these reasons, this alternative was eliminated from further evaluation.